 - Resting the dough is optional, but helps with the texture/handling of gluten-free baking dough.
 I like to rest briefly, then knead a little before final rolling and ensure it is well mixed.

 Additional Herbs and Spices

 Turmeric is one of those ingredients that works well with all sorts of other herbs and spices.
-The “curry” pup pops pictured below where one of our early sour cream baking experiments.
-Our dogs love the smell of curry and are always keen to sniff around the kitchen (and the dishes), but sharing a curry itself is often a no-no for dogs due to spiciness, unsafe ingredients, or our naughty human love of fat and salt.
-Many mild curry powders will have turmeric as a lead ingredient, along with a variety of other ingredients like cumin, coriander, mustard seed, ginger, pepper, chili, cardamom, cloves, ginger, cinnamon, nutmeg, and/or others depending on the blend – not all of which are safe for sharing with your dog.
+The curry pup pops pictured below where one of our early sour cream baking experiments.
+Our dogs love the smell of curry and are always keen to sniff around the kitchen (and the dishes).
+Sharing a lick of curry is usually a no-go for the dogs though due to spiciness, unsafe ingredients, or our naughty human love of fat and salt.
+Even when mild, these are potential issues.
+Many curry powders will have turmeric as a lead ingredient, along with a variety of other ingredients like cumin, coriander, mustard seed, ginger, pepper, chili, cardamom, cloves, ginger, cinnamon, nutmeg, and/or others depending on the blend – not all of which are safe for sharing with your dog.
 Instead, you can take their flavour inspiration from curry and limit your add-ins to seasonings that are safe and suitable for your pup and tailor the scent/taste to their palette.